-Maternity benefit: The daily benefits are equal to 100% of the insured's average daily earnings in the last 3 months (the employer pays half of the value of the benefit).
-The benefit is payable for up to 8 weeks before the expected date of childbirth and 6 weeks after; may be extended for up to 3 weeks in case of complications.
+Maternity benefit: The daily benefit is equal to 100% of the insured's average daily wage in the last 3 months (the employer pays 50% of the benefit).
+The benefit is paid for up to 8 weeks before the expected date of childbirth and 6 weeks after; may be extended for up to 3 weeks in the event of complications arising from pregnancy or childbirth.